ppyne/imagick/README.md

 ## Notes

 We didn't need to convert images from one format to another, so we didn't link agains libpng, libjpeg or libwebp.
 But it is possible, we made a try with libwebp and it worked like a charm.
+Also it is possible to convert to those formats with JS directly (See below for an explanation).

 We use the Emscripten filesystem (FS) to exchange data between JS and ImageMagick.